Here's why Scots celebrate St Andrew's Day, when it is and who St Andrew was

 St Andrew's Day: When is St Andrew's Day?
-Who was St Andrew?
+Who was Saint Andrew?
 How do people in Scotland celebrate?

 St Andrew’s Day is a time to celebrate all things Scottish